 For some reason, Xiao Mei blushed.
 She didn't know it herself until Diana pointed it out.

 "Quite the romantic, isn't he?"
 Harold remarked.
 "Even if he doesn't look the part."
 Sparrow and Xiao Mei completely agreed with him.

 There were two rapid claps as Dr. Green's feet landed on the floor.

-"Hey!" went Fong.
-"You shouldn't be moving around like that while the medicine is still in the process of flushing the venom from your body!"
+"Hey!" cried Fong.
+"You shouldn't be moving around like that while the medicine is still in the process of flushing the venom out of you!"

 "Whoops!" went Dr. Green with the obvious rustling sound of someone losing balance and falling.

 Xiao Mei heard a loud crash, and then a scream coming from her father.

 "Master Fong!"
 Xiao Mei cried out when she burst in.
 Since she was five, she had no idea that Fong was actually her father.
 Circumstances surrounding her mother's disappearance made Xiao Mei ignorant of a lot of things.
 Until about four years ago, the little girl went on believing that Fong was simply her master, and she was the apprentice.
 Right now, even with the truth out, their relationship and lifestyle has not really changed.
 That's just the way reality worked.
 And the sad truth was, even if it wasn't a secret that Fong fathered Xiao Mei, the way they lived probably would have been the same regardless.